Australian Shark and Ray Centre

 I turned my back, took a few steps in the opposite direction and then turned around … and sure enough, he had taken his first few steps in the tank with the rays, and was grinning from ear to ear.
 I was so proud of him.
 But it didn't stop there.

 On the side of the pool stood a young boy, who was also afraid to get in.
 Jordan didn't hesitate … he took him by the hand and slowly lead him down the stairs, assuring him he would be ok.

 They fed and patted rays and sharks together and even though the little boy had an older brother and sister, he would only let Jordan guide him through the water, as they ventured into different tanks.

-The Australian Shark and Ray Centre is suitable for children of all ages.
+The is suitable for children of all ages.
 They can feed, pat and play with these amazing creatures, either standing outside the tank or in waist deep water or less, and hand feed sharks and rays.
 It is certainly an experience they will never forget.

 The centre is a home to white spotted sharks, tawny nurse sharks, leopard sharks, eagle rays, shovelnose rays, black stingrays and more.

 686 Marsh Road, Bobs Farm at Port Stephens

 Corner of Princess Highway and Progress Street in Dandenong, Victoria.